Translation Consistent Semi-supervised Segmentation for 3D Medical Images: Experiments

 \subsection{Implementation Details}

-Following~\citep{yu2019uncertainty,luo2021dtc}, we employ VNet~\citep{milletari2016v} for the experiments in the LA and Pancreas datasets, and we utilise 3D-UNet~\citep{cciccek20163d} for the BRaTS19 dataset, following~\citep{chen2019multi}.
+Following~\cite{yu2019uncertainty,luo2021dtc}, we employ VNet~\cite{milletari2016v} for the experiments in the LA and Pancreas datasets, and we utilise 3D-UNet~\cite{cciccek20163d} for the BraTS19 dataset, following~\cite{chen2019multi}.
 We set the initial learning rate to be $5e^{-2}$, and decay via the poly learning rate scheduler $\left(1-\frac{\text{iter}}{\text{max\_iter}}\right )^{0.9}$, where the $\text{max\_iter}$ is $15,000$ in LA and Pancreas datasets and $30,000$ in BraTS19 dataset.
 To balance the supervised and unsupervised losses in~\eqref{eq:main_loss}, we utilize \textit{Cosine ramp-up} function with $40$ iterations, starting with $\lambda=0$.
 We adopt mini-batch SGD with momentum to train our model, where the momentum is fixed at $0.9$, and weight decay is set to $0.0005$.
-In training, each batch consists of $2$ voxel-wise labelled and $2$ unlabelled volumes, and they are cropped to be $112 \times 112\times 80$ on LA, and $96 \times 96 \times 96$ on BraTS19 and Pancreas.
-We employ the same online augmentation with random crop and flipping following~\citep{yu2019uncertainty,li2020shape}.
+In the training of 3D volumes, each batch consists of $2$ voxel-wise labelled and $2$ unlabelled volumes, and they are cropped to be $112 \times 112\times 80$ on LA, and $96 \times 96 \times 96$ on BraTS19 and Pancreas.
+We have tried various sizes of sub-volumes and achieved the best results based on the setup reported in the previous paper~\cite{bai2023bidirectional, yu2019uncertainty, wu2022mutual} across all benchmarks.
+We employ the same online augmentation with random crop and flipping following~\cite{yu2019uncertainty,li2020shape}.
+In the training of 2D slices, we fix the batch size to $4$ for both labelled and unlabelled data and crop the slice to be $256 \times 256$ pixels~\cite{bai2019self, yang2023revisiting}.
+We utilise 2D UNet~\cite{zhou2018unet++} as the backbone and the input data is processed with the strong augmentations introduced in~\cite{yang2022self}.
 The semi-supervised learning experimental setup partitions the original training set with 10\% and 20\% labelled samples and the rest of samples remain unlabelled.

-\textbf{Hardware Requirements.} We use one NVIDIA GeForce RTX 3090 GPU to implement our algorithm for the LA dataset, and one 32GB V100 for the BraTS19 and Pancreas datasets because of the larger input volume.
+\textbf{Hardware Requirements.} We use one NVIDIA GeForce RTX 3090 GPU to implement our algorithm for the LA and ACDC datasets, and one 32GB V100 for the BraTS19 and Pancreas datasets because of the larger input volume.